 Where C is the error correction rate and A is the strategic retention rate.
-During the Washout phase, when there is no strategy, motor output is driven only by the use-dependent.
+During the Washout phase, when there is no strategy, motor output is driven only by the use-dependent process.
 The use-dependent process (W) learns a proportion of the current motor output (x) and retains a proportion of the current use-dependent process: